Try adjusting your search terms

 Caregivers who do not qualify for the GUIDE program can still access support and education through the Caregiver Resource Center.
 This center offers various resources to help caregivers manage their responsibilities and improve their knowledge about dementia care.

-Stonehill offers a variety of care options including post-acute care, independent living, assisted living, memory care, and in-home care.
+Stonehill offers a variety of care options including outpatient therapy, post-acute care, independent living, assisted living, long-term care, memory care, and in-home care.
 This continuum of services ensures that residents receive the appropriate level of support throughout their aging journey.

 Transitioning between care levels at Stonehill is a smooth process guided by the staff.
 They assess residents' needs regularly and facilitate changes in care as necessary to ensure the best possible support.